dantheman625/nlp_doc_info_extraction/README.md

 **7. Final Evaluation with the Trained Model**

 Upon training completion (or early stopping), `Trainer` auto‐loads the best checkpoint (i.e., lowest validation loss or highest F1).
 The notebook then runs `trainer.evaluate()` on the validation split one final time to compute updated metrics.
 Optionally, it also does `trainer.predict()` on the held‐out test split to report test‐set performance.
-The results—per‐relation precision, recall, F1, and overall accuracy—are logged and saved (e.g., as CSV or via Weights & Biases tables) for later analysis or reporting.
+The results are logged and saved (e.g., as CSV or via Weights & Biases tables) for later analysis or reporting.

 ### 5. **Complete Pipeline**
 The notebook `5_Complete_Pipeline.ipynb` stitches together the separately trained Named Entity Recognition (NER) and Relation Extraction (RE) models into a single end‐to‐end inference pipeline.
 Given a raw document, the pipeline first runs the NER module to identify entities and their spans.
-The detected entities—formatted as JSON with fields like `entity_group`, `word`, and character offsets—are then passed to the RE model, which predicts relational triples (head entity, tail entity, and relation type).
+The detected entities are then passed to the RE model, which predicts relational triples (head entity, tail entity, and relation type).
 The final output is a JSON list of document‐level relation triples.

 **Key Steps**